run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-3.png)

 4. Set the Kubernetes networks and then click **Ok**.
 The subnets need to be in a private address space (per RFC 1918).
-Use the default values and only modify if necessary or in case of conflict with other internal subnets within the network: Make sure the domain names of the networks are configured correctly and modify as required to match the “Kubernetes External FQDN” using the same domain set in [FQDN](#fully-qualified-domain-name-fqdn).
-TBD: Sherin
+Use the default values and only modify if necessary or in case of conflict with other internal subnets within the network.
+Make sure the domain names of the networks are configured correctly and modify as required to match the “Kubernetes External FQDN” using the same domain set in [FQDN](#fully-qualified-domain-name-fqdn):

     ![alt text](images/image-4.png)